steveclarke/mcp-printer/README.md

   File: /path/to/README.md
 ```

-### `preview_print_job`
+### `get_page_meta`
-Preview how many pages a file would print without actually printing.
-This tool pre-renders files (markdown, code) if needed and returns page count and physical sheet information.
+Get page count and physical sheet information for a file before printing.
+This tool pre-renders files (markdown, code) if needed and returns page metadata.

 **Parameters:**
 - `file_path` (required) - Full path to file